 Then when you do look at the goals and objectives, frustration: “This has nothing to do with what our team has been focused on the last 3 months.”
 “Why didn’t we revise these when we changed strategy?”
 “How can I possibly be measured on these things when they don’t matter anymore?!” and “What’s the point of this whole process — it’s so far removed from our real work.”

-that thought is quickly followed by a reminder message from HR that you still need to go through the motions.
+That thought is quickly followed by a reminder message from HR that you still need to go through the motions.
 Then there is the self-realization that it’s more fulfilling to aspire to something larger and that your performance and compensation are fundamentally intertwined.

 We live in an always-on world, but the typical approach to goals is “mostly off”.
 Chances are your company’s performance approach provides you little value and plays little or no role in how you manage.
 According to Deloitte, only 8% of companies believe their process is high value.
 Process and people fail when:

-1. Recognize the power of goals.
+1. Recognize the power of goals and objectives.

 Goals are a pre-requisite to success.
-A goal is how you define what you’re striving for and what success looks like.
+A goal or OKR is how you define what you’re striving for and what success looks like.
 They are powerful drivers of personal growth, which accelerate success over time.
 Think of it this way: You and your goals must be present to win.
-In fact, people with goals out-earn people without them by more than 10x over 10 years according to a Harvard study.
+In fact, people with goals and OKRs out-earn people without them by more than 10x over 10 years according to a Harvard study.

 2. Understand the ROI of demonstrating achievement.

-In addition to greater focus on achievement, people with goals earn more because they define then demonstrate success.
+In addition to greater focus on achievement, people with OKRs earn more because they define then demonstrate success.
 It’s impossible to achieve a goal you’ve forgotten and difficult to win a debate about what “success” is after the fact.
 Make it easy for your boss to advocate for you by providing continuous performance facts about progress on agreed-upon goals.
 Facts make a huge difference in employee ranking and the pay and promotion pipeline – but very few managers are really disciplined about cataloguing them for their direct reports.

-3. Design goals into your work week.
+3. Design OKRs into your work week.

-Change your process – not the company’s — to make goals and key results a true part of your work and week.
+Change your process – not the company’s — to make objectives and key results a true part of your work and week.
 Goal-driven teams use Workboard to take ownership of their performance.
 Workboard supplements HR systems used to centrally manage company-wide goal setting with a “local” app to enable goal achievement.
-It brings business and individual goals together with tools to manage real-time priorities, actions and tasks on Web and mobile.
+It brings business and individual OKRs together with tools to manage real-time priorities, actions and tasks on Web and mobile.
 Goals and work are always connected, wherever you or your team are.

-4. Refresh goals when they’re stale.
+4. Refresh OKRs when they’re stale.

 If a goal is no longer worth pursuing, change it!
 It’s a huge disservice to you, your team and the company to be assessed against an irrelevant goal.
-You can only refresh goals when you realize there’s a gap; they need to be integrated into your weekly work to see when execution priorities and goals are misaligned then determine whether the goal or execution needs to change.
+You can only refresh OKRs when you realize there’s a gap; they need to be integrated into your weekly work to see when execution priorities and objectives are misaligned then determine whether the goal or execution needs to change.
 By resetting and re-communicating objectives upline and downline when change is necessary, you get the motivational and professional benefits.

 5. Measure success more frequently.

-There’s nothing quite like the satisfaction of achievement, so set metrics and milestones in smaller increments to enjoy that satisfaction more often.
+There’s nothing quite like the satisfaction of achievement, so set key results and milestones in smaller increments to enjoy that satisfaction more often.
 If you’re a manager, driving toward goals will become habit much more quickly when they’re present in your work and you’re getting frequent satisfaction from progress.
 It’s just as powerful to recognize your team member’s progress and achievements every week – it’s a natural propellant.
 83% of employees say recognition is more rewarding than cash!

 Define goals, objectives and key results for success then bring them into focus in the work you do every week.
 You’ll enjoy more success, satisfaction and alignment, and you'll enjoy the year-end review moment even more.